-Google Pixel 3a (5.6 inches)
+5. Google Pixel 3a

 So you want an all-around great smartphone with a camera that would put most flagship shooters to shame, but you don't want to pay more than $400 for it.
 In the past, requesting such a device might get you laughed out of the retailer of your choosing, but then Google introduced the Pixel 3a and suddenly, everything changed.

 6. iPhone 8

 It's easy to dismiss the now two-year old iPhone 8 as undeserving of your consideration, and even easier to overlook it in favor of the flashier iPhone 11.
 However, if you're interested in getting the best small phone for your dollar, that would be a mistake in both respects.
 For starters, the iPhone 8 is powered by Apple's A11 Bionic CPU, which is still pretty sprightly compared to the chips in midrange and budget Android devices.
 The device's glass design allows the iPhone 8 to support wireless charging, something previous iPhones couldn't do.
 And speaking of battery, the iPhone 8 lasts 9 hours, 54 minutes on a charge — nearly an hour longer than the iPhone 7.
 If you want a phone with a screen that's smaller than 5 inches, that feels more like a modern iPhone SE, the 4.7-inch iPhone 8 is the device to get — and these days, it starts at just $449.

-Samsung Galaxy S9 (5.8 inches)
+7. Samsung Galaxy S9

 A screen measuring 5.8 inches doesn't sound like it would make for a particularly small phone.
 But what you have to remember is that the Galaxy S9 isn't like other phones — and that's all thanks to its wraparound Infinity Display.
 Samsung's ability to curve its OLED panel around the sides, while trimming the bezels above and below, allows the Galaxy S9 to shoehorn a massive display into a very compact form factor.
 In other words, you're not sacrificing on screen size for comfortable one-handed operation.
 It also helps that the panel itself is among the brightest and most vibrant in its class (only eclipsed by the newer S10 range, as well as Apple's iPhones) and that the Galaxy S9 is as well-rounded as any Android handset that came out in 2018, between its speedy Snapdragon 845 processor and solid photos in low light.

-Nokia 7.1 (5.8 inches)
+8. Nokia 7.1